IshayaJAyock/Acity-Deep-Learning/SETUP.md

 ##  Repository Overview

-This repository contains four independent research projects:
+This repository contains four independent research projects for Students to pick from.:

 1. **LightVision** - Lightweight CNNs for image classification
 2. **FairVoice** - Bias and explainability in speech emotion recognition